How do Partnerships take the Section 106 Deduction for Health Insurance?

 Group hospitalization and medical insurance for employees, including long-term care insurance.

 If a partnership pays accident and health insurance premiums for its partners, it generally can deduct them as guaranteed payments to partners.
 Publication 535 *

-The insurance plan must be established, or considered to be established under your business.
+The insurance plan must be established under your business.